-- 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE) - 2.
-Wait until the safety belt warning light turns off.
-(Approximately 1-2 minutes) - Steps 3-5 must be completed within 60 seconds or the procedure will have to be repeated. - 3.
-Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled.
-This can be done before or during BeltMinder warning activation. - 4.
-Turn on the parklamps/headlamps, turn off the parklamps/headlamps. - 5.
-Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled. - After step 5 the safety belt warning light will be turned on for three seconds. - 6.
-Within seven seconds of the safety belt warning light turning off, buckle then unbuckle the safety belt. - This will disable BeltMinder if it is currently enabled, or enable BeltMinder if it is currently disabled. - 7.
-Confirmation of disabling BeltMinder is provided by flashing the safety belt warning light four times per second for three seconds. - 8.
-Confirmation of enabling BeltMinder is provided by flashing the safety belt warning light four times per second for three seconds, followed by three seconds with the safety belt warning light off, then followed by flashing the safety belt warning light four times per second for three seconds again. - 9.
-After receiving confirmation, the deactivation/activation procedure is complete.
+1. Turn the ignition switch to the RUN (or ON) position.
+(DO NOT START THE ENGINE)

+2. Wait until the safety belt warning light turns off.
+(Approximately 1 minute)

+• Step 3 must be completed within 50 seconds after the safety belt warning light turns off.

+3. For the seating position being disabled, buckle then unbuckle the safety belt 9 times, ending in the unbuckled state.
+(Step 3 must be completed within 50 seconds after the safety belt warning light turns off.)

+• After step 3, the restraint system warning light (airbag light) will be turned on for three seconds.

+4. Within 10 seconds of the light turning on, buckle then unbuckle the safety belt.

+- This will disable the BeltMinder feature for that seating position if it is currently enabled.
+As confirmation, the restraint system warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder feature for that seating position if it is currently disabled.
+As confirmation, the restraint system warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the restraint system warning light flashing 4 times per second for 3 seconds again.